JoeOsborne77/JoeOsborne77/README.md

 Strong Communication Skills
 One particular example of this is when ...
 In this situation I ... which led me to... resulting in...

-## VOLUNTEERING AND CHARITABLE WORK
- I am a firm believer in giving back and have been able to utilise my professional experience and compassionate nature to help others along the way.
-I am hoping to continue with this work and make a difference where I can in the tech industry

-- I was a mentor for the [Creative Mentor Network](https://www.creativementornetwork.org/), a charity which helps young people from low socio-economic backgrounds who are under-represented in the creativ industries.
-Over the course of a year I helped and encouraged my mentee advance in her career through weekly meetings over the course of a year.
-We mainly focused on expanding her network and increasing her soft skills.
-I also helped her with interview prep for a job which she secured.
-- The video streaming giant [Vevo](https://www.hq.vevo.com/) invited me to do a panel for [Raw Material](https://rawmusicmedia.co.uk/), a charity they had partnered with who are focused on helping young people from diverse backgrounds get into the creative industries
-- Over the last 8 years I have volunteered for [Glassdoor (Homeless Shelter)](https://www.glassdoor.org.uk/?gclid=Cj0KCQiA4OybBhCzARIsAIcfn9mpqRVlydy2cRcGc11Azao1-tVxd_RTy4cvGH6uAcEoBS3orQ1LFR0aAoUVEALw_wcB) on a bi-weekly basis
-- In 2020, together with my colleagues [I helped to raise over £2k](https://www.justgiving.com/fundraising/roadtoyemencycle) (432% over our target) for the charity [Road To Freedom](https://www.instagram.com/roadtofreedom1/?hl=en), a charity focused on helping refugees

 ## WORK EXPERIENCE

 **The Orchard, Sony Music** (May 2014 to August 2022)